Skip to content

 await sandbox.exec("echo $MY_VAR"); // Output: hello

-Shell state persists: working directory, environment variables, exported variables all carry over between commands.
+Working directory, environment variables, and exported variables carry over between commands.
+This state resets if the container restarts due to inactivity.

 Creating sessions